 2. Be Consistent

 The second thing is to be consistent.
-I’m super-consistent in my business; you’ll get an email newsletter from me every single week, and I’ve done this for six years now.
+I’m super-consistent in my business; you’ll get an email newsletter from me every single week, and I’ve done this for seven years now.
 That doesn’t just happen by accident.
 That’s a clear decision to be consistent.
-To date, I have 30,000-plus people on my newsletter list — now 40,000 since we filmed this video — but the work is the same as when there were only a couple of hundred people on my newsletter list.
+To date, I have 60,000-plus people on my newsletter list — but the work is the same as when there were only a couple of hundred people on my newsletter list.
 It’s only grown through consistency.
 Showing up, every single week.

 Here’s a tip: When I started out and I didn’t have that many people on my list, I sent out my newsletter telling myself, “Somebody is waiting for this information.
 Somebody really needs to hear this right now.”

 Years later, people say, “I wait for your newsletter to come in because I read it every single week.”

 I manifested that years before it happened.
 Consistency is such an amazing habit for every entrepreneur, and it really is how you’re going to take things to the next level.

 The other part of this is that I haven’t changed my business model all that much over the years.
 I do see some people change every couple of months.
 They change their focus all the time, and it’s really confusing for your audience if they don’t know how they can rely on you.

 You know that when you visit my website you can read about money, mindset or marketing.
 That’s pretty much all I talk about.
 I don’t try to go in other directions.
 But that’s not saying I haven’t in the past.

 There were times in my business where I could have gone into spinoffs like "Get Hitched, Lucky Bitch," for example, which was my soulmate book and my attracting a soulmate course.
 I invested a lot of money into creating the book, then I thought “Hang on — this isn’t consistent with my brand.
 This is not how I want to be.”